 - db Bistro Moderne has a sister location in midtown Manhattan that I have been to on multiple occasions so can definitely recommend.

 - Joe’s Stone Crab is pretty well known and stone crab season started October 14 by the way.
-It’s located in South Beach, but be warned, they don’t take reservations and they are legendary for the wait to get a table and be seen at the bar!
+Located in South Beach, they don’t take reservations and are legendary for the wait to get a table and be seen at the bar!
 They recommend coming before 7pm or trying Joe’s Take Away that’s more laid back.

 - Azucar Ice Cream is in Little Havana and apparently has absolutely amazing and all natural ice cream.